Melissa Morgan (swimmer)

 Morgan qualified for the women's 200-metre backstroke at the 2004 Summer Olympics in Athens, by attaining both her personal record and an A-standard entry time of 2:12.90 from the Telstra Olympic Swimming Trials in Sydney.
 Morgan secured her spot for the semifinals, after finishing twelfth overall in the morning's preliminary heats, outside her personal record of 2:14.06.
 On the evening session, Morgan edged out her teammate Frances Adcock in the second semifinal run with a much faster time of 2:13.34, but failed to qualify for the final.

-She is a member of the Burnside Swimming Club, and is coached and trained by Glen Beringen.
+She was a member of the Burnside Swimming Club, and was coached and trained by Graeme Brown.